Valuation of benefits

 Small Benefit Exemption

-If more than two benefits are given in a year, only the first two may qualify for tax free status.
+From 1 January 2025, you can give employees up to five small benefits, tax-free, each year.
+These benefits must not be in cash and the combined value of the five benefits cannot exceed €1,500.
+If more than five benefits are given in a year, only the first five benefits may qualify for the tax exemption.
 Unused allowance amounts cannot be carried over.

 Note

-A single benefit of up to €1,000 may be provided to an employee tax free.
-If a single benefit exceeds €1,000 in value, the full value of that benefit is subject to tax.
-Where two benefits are provided, the combined value of those benefits cannot exceed €1,000.
+A single benefit of up to €1,500 may be provided to an employee tax-free.
+If a single benefit exceeds €1,500 in value, the full value of that benefit is subject to tax.
+Where up to five benefits are provided, the combined value of those benefits cannot exceed €1,500.

 Reporting requirements